seregaADMUHUCTPATOP/-matrix-calculator/README.md

 # Matrix Calculator

-This project is a graphical application — a matrix calculator.
-It's designed to assist students studying mathematics and allows for various operations on matrices.
+This project is a matrix calculator website.
+It is designed to help students studying mathematics and will allow you to perform various operations on matrices.

 ## Key Features: